 Advanced Researcher Career Skills Workshop

 The transition to permanent employment from postgraduate research is a challenging prospect in an ever more competitive job market.
-The European networks oPAC and LA3NET, both coordinated by the QUASAR Group from the Cockcroft Institute, have held a joint 4-day Advanced Researcher Career Skills Workshop in the CPD training suite on the main campus for the networks’ 42 Fellows last week.
+The European networks oPAC and LA3NET, both coordinated by the University of Liverpool from the Cockcroft Institute, have held a joint 4-day Advanced Researcher Career Skills Workshop in the CPD training suite on the main University campus for the networks 42 Fellows.